 Best Things To Do with NYC Kids: August GoList

-Our top family event picks for August include annual favorites like Manhattan's car-free Summer Streets, the incredible Sand Sculpting Contest in Coney Island and the colorful Hong Kong Dragon Boat Festival in Queens' Flushing Meadows Corona Park.
-Plus, there are some brand-new experiences on tap, like a fresh slate of FringeJR theater and the long-awaited opening of the Battery's SeaGlass Carousel.
+Our top family event picks for August include annual favorites like Manhattan's car-free but activity-filled Summer Streets, the incredible Sand Sculpting Contest in Coney Island, and the colorful Hong Kong Dragon Boat Festival in Queens' Flushing Meadows Corona Park.

 Now get your calendars ready!
-Here are the top 11 things to do with kids in New York City this August, seven of which are FREE.
+Here are the top things to do with kids in New York City this August—most of which are 100% FREE.

 Summer Streets — Manhattan

-For three consecutive Saturdays, New York families are encouraged to cycle, scooter or stroll a car-free, seven-mile route that takes you all the way from the Upper East Side down to the Brooklyn Bridge.
-As in years past, there are special activities along the way at interactive rest stops, like cycling lessons, bike-tune ups, giveaways, live entertainment, public art and a 165-foot-long zip line.
-But we're particularly excited about the debut of the Slide the City Water Slide, a 270-foot-long water slide at the beach-themed Foley Square rest stop.
-Advance reservations are a must and there are lots of rules, so you have to plan for this one.
-Warning: Many of the special activities tend to get mobbed, especially later in the day, so go as early as possible to avoid the crowds.
-Read our Summer Streets post for important tips about going with kids.
+For three consecutive Saturdays, New York families are encouraged to cycle, scoot, or stroll a car-free, seven-mile route that takes you all the way from the Upper East Side down to the Brooklyn Bridge.
+There are always wonderful activities at the rest stops, with signage along the route letting you know what's coming up.
+Many of the special activities tend to get mobbed, especially later in the day, so go as early as possible to avoid the crowds.
 FREE

 Coney Island Sand Sculpting Contest — Coney Island